ocadotechnology/aimmo/docs/FAQ.md

 ---

 ## What is Code For Life?
-Who are Code for Life?
 - Ocado Technology's FREE Code for Life initiative has been developed to inspire the next generation of computer scientists and to help teachers deliver the computing curriculum.
-This repository hosts the source code of the **AI:MMO game**.
+This repository hosts the source code of the [**AI:MMO game**](https://www.codeforlife.education/play/aimmo/).
 AI:MMO is a follow-on from Rapid Router to teach computing to secondary-school age children.

 - It's ***FREE*** forever!